Estonian Folklore Archives: Research topics

 Archives’ staff is currently doing research on various subjects, including such topics as ideologies and communities, runic songs, fairy tales, place lore, ethnomusicology, contemporary and children's folklore, and Estonians in Siberia.
 In recent years research on these topics has been funded through grants of the Estonian Research Council through the projects titled "Creation, Transmission and Interpretation of Folklore: Process and Institutions" (2003−2007), "Folklore and Folklore Collections in Cultural Changes: Ideologies, Adaptation and Application Context (2008−2013) and "Folklore in the Process of Cultural Communication: Ideologies and Communities (2014−2019).

 In 2020, the EFA's institutional research theme switched to "Folklore and its individual, community and institutional transmission mechanisms."
 The project is aimed at examining folklore transmission practices in both a folk and institutional context; as well as factors such as historical context, social environment, community affiliation etc. that led to the folklore and value of certain information or, on the other hand, to the avoidance or silence.
 The project is divided into the following subtopics: analysis of archival text corpora; an individual-centered approach; a community-based approach; analysis of the relationship between man and nature / landscape; and a critical reflexive analysis of activities related to folklore collections.

 The research will lead to results in scholarly and popular publications, open databases, and a modern science-based folklore archive functioning in the interests of society.
-The research topic is led by ERA senior researcher Mari Sarv, with a team of performers and other EFA researchers.
+The research is carried out by a team led by EFA senior researcher Mari Sarv.